 20/20: Top 20 Programming Lessons I've Learned in 20 Years

-This post could be viewed as hard lessons learned for newly graduated college students, entry-level programmers, or advanced developers who just want a chuckle.
+In this re-post from 2006, I learned many hard lessons and hope to pass these on to college students, entry-level programmers, or advanced developers who just want a chuckle.

-UPDATE: I've recently added 10 more lessons learned that are posted here.
+UPDATE: I've recently added 10 more lessons learned that I posted here.

 I'll be updating this as time goes on.
-I may have more, but in my 20 year period, I don't think there are any additional rules that this list doesn't include. :-)
+I may have more (update: I did here), but in my 20-year period, I don't think there are any additional rules that this list doesn't include. :-)

 Here are my most memorable lessons so far.

-- Set a duration of how long you think it should take to solve a problem
+- Set a duration of how long you think it should take to solve a problem; Timebox your problem.

 C'mon, admit it!
 I'm just as guilty as the next programmer.
 I've seen programmers sit in front of a monitor for eight hours at a time trying to solve a particular problem.
-Set a time table for yourself of 1 hour, 30 minutes, or even 15 minutes.
-If you can't figure out a solution to your problem within your time frame, ask for help or research your problem on the Internet instead of trying to be super-coder.
+Set a time-table for yourself of 1 hour, 30 minutes, or even 15 minutes.
+If you can't figure out a solution to your problem within your time frame, ask for help or research your problem on the Internet instead of trying to be "Captain Super-Coder."

 - A language is a language is a language